d4rwinb0ts/ctf-writeups/2015-bctf/torrent_lover.md

 Torrent Lover
 -------------

 In this problem, we were given a website with a form and the instructions: "input something(torrent)'s URL u wanna know here".
 If you entered a link with a torrent file, the website would direct you to a page where you could view metadata about the torrent.
 The server performed some kind of validation on the url you gave it.
-Entering a url with a space, or aurl that didn't end in ".torrent" would give you an error message.
+Entering a url with a space, or a url that didn't end in ".torrent" would give you an error message.

 ### Unsafe wget